• Skip to primary navigation

 There's really nothing like great breakfast potatoes when you're cooking up a big weekend morning meal.
 Hash browns are great, but unless you're buying them frozen, they can be a lot of work to make at home.
 These easy southern fried potatoes and onions are similar to home fries and so easy to make in just one skillet!

-It’s one of the simplest, most delicious side dishes you can make.
+• Versatile Side Dish.
 From scrambled eggs and bacon to a nice steak, these crispy potatoes go with just about anything!
-I guarantee this potatoes recipe will quickly become a family favorite.

 Ingredients